cejasmasmas/ultibo_lvgl/README.md

 # ultibo_lvgl
-Test framework for lvgl in ultibo baremetal framework
+Test place for lvgl in ultibo baremetal framework